jpodwys/preact-journal/README.md

 The HTML, CSS, and JS necessary to run Journalize in its entirety while online weighs 13.43k (compressed using brotli).
 Add a service worker download for under 500 bytes and you're ready to work offline.
 The other donwloads are the favicon, manifest, and whichever home screen icon your device downloads.
 I don't include these items in the 14k total, but they do indeed get downloaded.

+To helpt get the bundle as small as it is, I combine the HTML, CSS, and JS into a single HTML file.

 #### What NPM Packages are Included in that 14k?

 * [preact](https://github.com/developit/preact) ([3.5k](https://bundlephobia.com/result?p=preact@8.4.2))